jsfenfen/990-xml-admin/README.md

 #### 4. attach\_schedule\_instances

-This step just attaches actual XSDFile instances in the db to the schedule instan
+This step just attaches actual XSDFile instances in the db to the schedule instances.

 #### 5. generate_mappings